My Main Page with Links to My Other

 other things.
 We may think we care more about romance than football, but the

-opposite may be the case, especially if we take a look at receipts and time spent.
+opposite is often the case, especially if we look at receipts and time spent.

 Frankfurt’s ideas on wantonness.
 Non-wantons often